NewPages Guide to Literary Magazines

 The Apple Valley Review is an online literary journal established in 2005 and published in the spring and fall.
 Each issue features a collection of beautifully crafted poetry, short fiction, and essays.

-Arkansas Review fiction, nonfiction, poetry, art, photography
+The Awakenings Review fiction, nonfiction, poetry, art, photography

-Bacopa Literary Review fiction, nonfiction, poetry
+Bacopa Literary Review fiction, nonfiction, poetry, cross-genre

 Publishing since 1996, The Baltimore Review is an online and print journal of fiction, creative nonfiction, and poetry, as well as visual and video arts.